W1nterFr3ak/W1nterFr3ak/README.md

 - ⚡ Fun fact: ...
 -->

+### Windows Is the Best

 - I love python and Infosec
 - 👋 Hi, I’m Chris Byron
 - 👀 I’m a Cybersec enthusiast, Software Developer and an avid Lover of Python.
-- 😄 Did i mention that am a wannabe Linux and Exploit dev
-- 🌱 I’m currently working as a Cybersecurity Instructor  while learning rootkit development.
+- 😄 Windows Internals Die Hard
+- 🌱 Red Teamer.
 - 💞️ I’m a member of Fr33aks ctf team and Team Captain of Seekers .
 But if you need a pwn and crypto teammate hola me
 - 😄 Portfolio: I think I need one of these (coming soon)
-- ⚡ Let me emphasize on this: **I Love python**
+- ⚡ Let me emphasize on this: **I Love python and Adore Windows**
 #### Contacts
 <a href="mailto:byronchris25@gmail.com">
 <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />